Accommodation bonds if you entered care before 1 July 2014

 - the circumstances in which the accommodation bond balance must be refunded.

-An accommodation bond agreement may be included as part of your resident agreement or it may be a separate document.
+An accommodation bond agreement may be included as part of your service agreement or it may be a separate document.

 If you transfer to a new aged care home and choose to keep your current fee arrangements, your new provider must offer you a new accommodation bond agreement.
 This must be done within 21 days from the date that you move into the new home.